william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/infra/infrastructure.md

 ## Introduction

-In this lab, you will deploy the foundational infrastructure required for GPU performance monitoring using Oracle Resource Manager (ORM).
+In this lab, you will deploy the foundational compute infrastructure required for GPU performance monitoring using Oracle Resource Manager (ORM).
 The ORM stack will provision two A10 GPU-enabled virtual machines (one with Oracle Linux and one with Ubuntu) in a public subnet for generating and monitoring GPU activity.
 Additionally, a separate VM will be deployed to host Prometheus and Grafana.
 While the ORM stack sets up the infrastructure, Prometheus and Grafana will be installed and configured manually in later steps.
 This lab lays the groundwork for the subsequent stages of the workshop, where GPU activity and metrics will be monitored and visualized.

 Estimated Time: 20 minutes

 ### Objectives

 * Ensure prerequisites are met from Networking point of view.
-* Provision infrastructure using ORM to deploy two A10 GPU-enabled virtual machines (Oracle Linux and Ubuntu) and a separate VM for Prometheus and Grafana.
+* Provision compute infrastructure using ORM to deploy two A10 GPU-enabled virtual machines (Oracle Linux and Ubuntu) and a separate VM for Prometheus and Grafana.

 ### Prerequisites